LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/model-class.rst

 .. youtube::
    :video_id: 5dtyojtADbk
-   :gh_path: LaunchCodeEducation/coding-events/add-property

 .. admonition:: Note

-   The starter code for this video is found at the ``create-model branch <TODO>`` of the ``coding-events-demo`` repo.
+   The starter code for this video is found at the `create-model branch <https://github.com/LaunchCodeEducation/coding-events/tree/create-model>`__  of the ``coding-events-demo`` repo.
-   The final code presented in this video is found on the ``add-property branch <TODO>``.
+   The final code presented in this video is found on the `add-property branch <https://github.com/LaunchCodeEducation/coding-events/tree/add-property>`__ .
 As always, code along to the videos on your own ``coding-events`` project.

 Add a Model Property - Text